The Artist’s Garden

 Tim at New Traditions will cut any size you like and ship directly to the ranch for you.

-Casita rental includes studio access, freedom of the garden and ranch grounds, use of infrared spa, and swimming pool in season.
+Casita rental includes studio access, freedom of the garden and ranch grounds, and use of heated swimming pool.

 Spring, Summer, and Autumn at the ranch

 First two guests: $800 per long weekend